cainmagi/Dockerfiles/index.md

     `---...
 ```

-And you could use such simple command on your Bash:
+And you could use such a simple command on your Bash:

 ```Bash
 noVNC IP=192.168.127.128:5901 PORT=6080